dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 This means that Jenkins is running RailsGoat for you.
 Confirm this by opening a new tab and browsing to http://localhost:3002 and you should see the RailsGoat login page:
 ![RailsGoat login page](screenshots-new/14-railsgoat-login-page.png)

-From here play around with RailsGoat -- create yourself a test account, explore its features a bit.
+From here play around with RailsGoat -- create yourself a test account, log in, and poke around.
 You can also search for and exploit vulnerabilities manually.

 This works because port 3002 is used in the [the job's `compose.yaml`](../sec-tests/hold-open/compose.yaml), and is forwarded in the [project's `Vagrantfile`](../Vagrantfile).
-As RailsGoat contains vulnerabilities, this port-forward is restricted to `127.0.0.1`.
-With this configuration, other users or computers on your network can't exploit these vulnerabilities (without first compromising your Vagrant host).
+This port-forward is restricted to `127.0.0.1` so other machines on your network can't exploit these vulnerabilities (without first compromising your Vagrant host, at least).

 #### Hold-Open Job Explainer
 Let's walk through this job in detail.